|Oracle® Application Express Application Migration Guide

 Verify that all links are up-to-date and pointing to an existing .

 mdb file that is not read-only.

-In addition to Oracle support, you can post questions on the Database and Applications Migrations forum:
+In addition to Oracle support, you can post questions on the Microsoft Access Migration to Oracle Application Express:

 You begin the process by converting Oracle Forms metadata to Extensible Markup Language (XML).
 Then, you create a conversion project within Oracle Application Express.
 Once you have reviewed and edited the application metadata within the project, you generate an Oracle Application Express application.
 Then, you can customize your application and change application attributes or add new pages within Application Builder.